[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Margin by padding

-Align with vertical top edge
+Align with the vertical top edge

 Expandable spacers are Spacer() in SwiftUI.

-Add Spacer() at the end of the VStack subview, after GroupBox.
+Add Spacer() at the end of the VStack subview after GroupBox.

 struct ConverterOptionView: View {